routeros-fans/routeros-scripts2/doc/mod/notification-ntfy.md

 > [`global-config`](../../global-config.rsc) (the one without `-overlay`) to
 > your local `global-config-overlay` and modify it to your specific needs.

+Running a server on-premises allows to add additional basic authentication.
+Configure `NtfyServerUser` and `NtfyServerPass` for this.

 Usage and invocation
 --------------------